-Guatemala military surrounds anti-graft commission’s HQ
+Guatemala president shuts down UN anti-corruption commission

 - AP sources: Lawyer was told Russia had 'Trump over a barrel'

+Morales accused the commission Friday of “violating our laws, inducing people and institutions to participate in acts of corruption and impunity,” and “selective criminal prosecution with an ideological bias.”

+“Selective justice has been used to intimidate and terrorize the citizenry,” he charged.
+“Judicial independence has been violated, with the intention of manipulating justice, actions that attack the presumption of innocence and due process.”

-The president is suspected of receiving at least $1 million in undeclared contributions during the 2015 campaign.
+Morales is suspected of receiving at least $1 million in undeclared contributions during the 2015 campaign.
 He has denied wrongdoing.

+Last week the Supreme Court allowed a request brought by Cicig and Guatemalan prosecutors to strip his immunity from prosecution to go to Congress for consideration.
+If 105 lawmakers vote in favor, it could open him up to investigation for possible illicit campaign financing.

+Cicig spokesman Matias Ponce told The Associated Press that at least 12 military vehicles were outside the commission’s facility, a deployment that Guatemalan human rights prosecutor Jordan Rodas called an “oversize and intimidating presence.”

 The commission’s work with Guatemalan prosecutors has led to high-profile graft probes that ensnared dozens of politicians and businesspeople and even led to the downfall of former President Otto Perez Molina and his then-vice president.

-The military deployment in Guatemala comes the same day as a U.N. human rights team was expelled from the Central American nation of Nicaragua after the Office of the U.N.
+The military deployment came the same day a U.N. human rights team was expelled from the Central American nation of Nicaragua after the Office of the U.N.
 High Commissioner for Human Rights published a critical report accusing President Daniel Ortega’s government of violent repression of opposition protests.

 There was no immediate indication of a link between the two events.